Postgraduate (PG) Program

 From academics to athletics, Cheshire Academy’s PG Program takes you to where you want to be.

-The postgraduate (PG) year is a great opportunity for students to build their academic skills, improve their academic portfolio, and prepare for college.
-Cheshire Academy offers a robust academic experience designed to help graduates of a traditional high school transition to a college curriculum, well prepared for the requirements and expectations of life after high school.
-The college counseling team offers an intense program designed to take all postgraduates through the college admission process.
+The program is a comprehensive experience specifically designed to help graduates of a traditional high school transition to a college curriculum, well prepared for the requirements and expectations of life after high school.

 If students are interested in a postgraduate year for college recruitment, we encourage them to explore our athletic team pages and fill out our prospective student-athlete form.
 Cheshire Academy coaches work to gain exposure for our talented athletes, resulting in a high placement record for many alumni athletes.

 Postgraduate Course of Study Certificate Requirements

-The full course of study for the Postgraduate Certificate includes five classes per semester for a total of 10 credits.
-Required courses include English, math, and the Postgraduate Seminar.
+The full course of study for the Postgraduate Certificate includes five or six classes per semester.
+Required courses include College English, Global Issues, math, and the Postgraduate Seminar.

 Postgraduate students must pass all courses, both semester and year-long, and all courses during the final quarter to qualify for a certificate.